alltrust/job-tracker-app/README.md

   </a>
 </p>

-> Inspired by John Smilga with his MERN Udemy course.
-Incorporated now with type-checking as well.
+> Incorporated now with type-checking.
 Keep track of all the job applications you make and their current status.

 ## Install